dzhadyrassyn/codecrafters-redis-java/transactions.md

 1) Handle The MULTI command - Just return +OK\r\n for now

 2) Handle The EXEC command - Return simple error for now: ERR EXEC without MULTI

+3) Empty transaction.
+Add a logic in connection context to have transaction commands.
+For now, empty array is returned for EXEC